Gibbeting: Display

 Gibbeting was a common law punishment, which a judge could impose in addition to execution.
-This practice was regularized in England by the Murder Act 1751, which empowered judges to impose this for murder.
-It was most often used for traitors, murderers, highwaymen, pirates, and sheep stealers and was intended to discourage others from committing similar offenses.
+As a sentence for murder, this practice was codified in England by the Murder Act 1751.
+It was most often used for traitors, robbers, murderers, highwaymen, and pirates and was intended to discourage others from committing similar offences.
 The structures were therefore often placed next to public highways (frequently at crossroads) and waterways.

 Exhibiting a body could backfire against a monarch, especially if the monarch was unpopular.
 The rebels Henry of Montfort and Henry of Wylynton, enemies of Edward II, were drawn and hanged before being exhibited on a gibbet near Bristol.
 However, the people made relics of these bloody and mutilated remains out of respect and later used the relics in violent protest.
 Miracles were even reported at the spot where the bodies were hanging.

 Although the intention was deterrence, the public response was complex.
 Samuel Pepys expressed disgust at the practice.
 There was Christian objection that prosecution of criminals should end with their death.
 The sight and smell of decaying corpses was offensive and regarded as "pestilential", so it was seen as a threat to public health.

 Pirates were sometimes executed by hanging on a gibbet erected close to the low-water mark by the sea or a tidal section of a river.
 Their bodies would be left dangling until they had been submerged by the tide three times.
 In London, Execution Dock is located on the north bank of the River Thames in Wapping; after tidal immersion, particularly notorious criminals' bodies could be hung in cages a little farther downstream at either Cuckold's Point or Blackwall Point, as a warning to other waterborne criminals of the possible consequences of their actions (such a fate befell Captain William Kidd in May 1701).
 There were objections that these displays offended foreign visitors and did not uphold the reputation of the law, though the scenes even became gruesome tourist attractions.